programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # What's Next?
 Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.

 In either case, the goal of game creation in the humanities classroom is not purely technical.
-Throughout this lesson, I have tried to emphasize that considerations of audience and rhetorical purpose should underlie all technical and stylistic decision making.
-I never teach game creation for game creations sake.
-Instead, the goal is typically to better understand games as cultural products or to connect cultural and historical concepts to a contemporary medium.
-These goals can fit into and benefit a variety of different courses.
+The most common pitfalls I experience in teaching games largely stem from focusing on technical, as opposed to rhetorical, considerations.
+Without careful scaffolding, it is easy for students (and scholars) to:

+* Have a difficult time moving past low technical confidence levels
+* Create games that enforce harmful power dynamics or cultural stereotypes
+* Create games in which design choices do not support rhetorical goals
+* Create games that do not adequately consider the intended audience

+The first challenge can often be alleviated by stressing the aspects of game design that draw on humanistic, rather than technical skills, such as writing, research, and creativity.
+Low confidence levels can also be addressed by gradually building up technical skills in Twine.
+The other challenges can be partially addressed through the scaffolding strategies (playing a game, analyzing a game, providing context) that I discuss earlier.
+Workshopping (both with the instructor and with peers) is also important for game creation, as the player rarely approaches a game in the way the creator imagined[^5].
+Having students watch as their peers play their game, helps them to consider the way their own positionality impacted their design choices.

+The course assignment examples below suggest additional strategies for alleviating these challenges.
+A common thread among these classes is that instructors start by building important humanisitic knowledge and skills before moving on to game creation.
+In a History classroom, this might mean teaching students how to perform historical research, question dominant historical narratives, and critique representations of history before asking them to create a game about a historical figure.
+In a Women and Gender Studies classroom, this might mean familiarizing students with terminology from feminist and queer theory before asking them to create their own game about gender issues.

 ## Game Assignments
 Below are a few examples from myself and others of how game assignments can be integrated into a course.